SchroedingersLion/SamplingToyhouse/README.md

 • Support for parallelization using the message-passing-interface (MPI) library.

-**A typical usecase would be**: A researcher develops a new sampling algorithm to sample $\rho$.
-He wants to examine its properties on simple test problems.
-The advantage of simple problems is that **a)** the corresponding function $U(q)$ is often mathematically benign to the point where the system can be more readily treated by theory, and **b)** the computational cost to obtain results is low.
-Examples of problems like this are the harmonic oscillator in small dimensions, 2-dimensional double well surfaces, or even data science problems such as simple Bayesian logistic regressions.
+**A typical usecase would be**: Researchers develop a new sampling algorithm to sample $\rho$.
+They want to examine its properties on simple test problems.
+The advantage of simple problems is that **a)** the corresponding function $U(x)$ is often mathematically benign to the point where the system can be more readily treated by theory, and **b)** the computational cost to obtain results is low.
+Examples of problems like this are the harmonic oscillator in small dimensions, 2-dimensional double well surfaces, or even data science problems such as Bayesian logistic regressions with small numbers of parameters.
-Once the researcher has an idea of how his new scheme behaves in these settings, he wants to compare its performance to other samplers, some of which are already in world-wide use, others are just as novel and recent as the scheme he just developed.
-He wants to quickly pick and run various samplers on various simple problems to compare their performance.
-Moreover, he wants to be able to freely pick which observables to collect on each problem.
-The results of these experiments will guide his understanding of how different samplers work, how and why they differ, and which ones are the most efficient.
+Once the researchers have an idea of how their new scheme behaves in these settings, they want to compare its performance to other samplers, some of which are already in world-wide use, others are just as novel and recent as the scheme they just designed.
+They want to quickly pick and run various samplers on various simple problems to compare their performance.
+Moreover, they want to be able to freely pick which observables to collect on each problem.
+The results of these experiments will guide their understanding of how different samplers work, how and why they differ, and which ones are the most efficient.

 ## What is it not for?
-The simplicity by which new sampling problems $U(q)$ can be defined in this framework comes at the price of the problems having to be comparably simple.
-In particular, the gradients of the functions $U(q)$ need to be hardcoded into the problems.
+The simplicity by which new sampling problems $U(x)$ can be defined in this framework comes at the price of the problems having to be comparably simple.
+In particular, the gradients of the functions $U(x)$ need to be hardcoded into the problems.
 Problems that are built on complex models such as deep neural networks will be very tedious to implement here, as this framework does not offer automatic backpropagation nor any of the fancy regularization methods often used in deep learning.
 Another example of problems that are “too big” are larger molecular dynamics (MD) simulations.
 While the hardcoding of the gradients is typically not an issue there, efficiency is.
 When simulating a system of $N$ interacting particles, one often needs to employ high-performance-computing techniques beyond what this framework has to offer.
-Therefore, if one is interested in large-scale sampling problems, one should resort to using other libraries/frameworks or write their own code from scratch.
+Therefore, if one is interested in large-scale sampling problems, one should resort to using other libraries / frameworks or write their own code from scratch.
 This means that this framework is most likely useless to the machine learning researcher working with big-data models, the molecular researcher working with large-scale MD simulations, and certainly to companies trying to solve industrial problems.
 It is the Sampling-TOY-house, after all.

+**That being said:** We are already working on plans to allow for the treatment of larger models, in particular through the usage of symbolic differentiation and interfaces to widely used deep learning frameworks.

 ## The Three Building Blocks
 Here we give a high-level overview of the three building blocks the framework is comprised of: The problem library, the measurement library,